Double-Opportunity Estimation via Altruism: Estimator Derivation

 The heterarchical problem stated in (\ref{eq:Heter:Definition}) is the classical Voronoi facility serviceability problem\cite{Voronoi_old}.
 For given measurements, the estimates are the facilities, located in $\mathbb{R}^n$; the probability distribution of $\bm{\theta}$ serves as the population distribution, and each individual (random realization of $\bm{\theta}$) is associated with the estimate closest to it.

 The hierarchical problem stated in (\ref{eq:Hier:Definition}) is a special case of the problem stated in \cite[Section 9.2.4]{Voronoi_book}.
-To see this, set the number of facilities to two (represented by the two estimators), the number of ranks to two (one egoistic estimator and one altruistic), and the consumption rate for each supply to half, such that both are equally consumed.
+To see this, set the number of facilities to two (represented by the two {estimates}), the number of ranks to two (one egoistic {estimate} and one altruistic), and the consumption rate for each supply to half, such that both are equally consumed.
 In that case, it is obvious that the location of the higher ranked facility should be the MMSEE, since it is the only facility supplying this service to the entire population.
 However, this higher-ranked facility, whose location is already set, supplies also the second service which the other facility supplies as well.
 Hence, it is obvious that the optimizer should locate the lower-ranked facility according to the global mission of serviceability, taking into consideration the location of the higher-ranked facility.

-For these kinds of problems, \cite{CVT} proves that the optimal solutions lead to \emph{centroidal Voronoi tessellations} (CVT), in which the facilities are the centroids of their corresponding Voronoi regions.
+For these kinds of problems, \cite{CVT} proves that the optimal solutions lead to {centroidal Voronoi tessellations} (CVT), in which the facilities are the centroids of their corresponding Voronoi regions.
 Requiring the domain in which the problem is defined to be a compact subset of $\mathbb{R}^n$, \cite[p.
 651-652]{CVT} proves the existence of a globally-optimal solution, that consists of a set of non-identical facilities.
-The localization problems addressed in the literature are commonly solved numerically, perhaps because most of them involve a large number of facilities\cite{CVT,Voronoi_old,Voronoi_book}.
-In this paper we provide an analytical solution to the 2-facilities, Gaussian case.
+The localization problems addressed in the literature are commonly solved numerically, perhaps because most of them involve a large number of facilities~\cite{CVT,Voronoi_old,Voronoi_book}.
+Related to what would be called the 2-facilities problem in the Voronoi literature, our work extends already known results by proving the existence of a globally-optimal solution in not necessarily compact domains, and by providing a {closed-form} solution in the Gaussian case.